Crawl To Me: Plot

 Ryan manages to pull Jess back inside, but Jess is still heavily shaken from the apparition and insists that Edgar is in the house with them.
 Ryan is surprised that Jess knows Edgar's name, as he is unaware that Jess was molested by him and never mentioned his name around her or Grace.
 Ryan is then attacked by a swarm of rats.
-He manages to make a phone call to an extermination company, who informs a bewildered Ryan that his wife already called them before giggling into the phone.
+He manages to make a phone call to an extermination company, who informs Ryan that his wife already called them before giggling into the phone.
 A sinister looking extermination man suddenly appears at the door, demanding entrance.
 He introduces himself as Timmy and says that he knows Ryan, as they attended grade school together.
 Ryan lets him in and shows him the crawlspace, only for Timmy to say that he sees human bones inside the crawlspace.
 Ryan goes back upstairs to get them something to drink, during which time he hears Timmy cry out.
-He rushes back downstairs to see Timmy inside the crawlspace, bloodied and demanding to know why Ryan did this to him, as he'd thought they had been friends.
-Ryan runs out of the basement in terror and goes into a bathroom to wash his hands, only to find that his neck (which was previously covered with a red scarf) is covered with the words "U+ME4EVER", which have been carved into his skin.
-Further examination shows that it's all over his body and that he has also been locked in.
+He rushes back downstairs to see Timmy inside the crawlspace, bloodied and demanding to know why Ryan did this to him, as he had thought they had been friends.
+Ryan runs out of the basement in terror and goes into a bathroom to wash his hands, only to find that his body is covered with the words "U+ME4EVER", which have been carved into his skin.
 Upstairs, Jess wakes up to find that the baby is missing and in her place is a stick figure drawing of Edgar and Grace, which then bursts into flames.
 Jess then runs into the basement, where she hears Grace crying out from the crawlspace.
 She climbs in, demanding Grace's return while Ryan screams from the bathroom for her to let him out and that the house feels hot.
 Unbeknownst to him, the house is on fire due to Edgar's drawing.